dodokek/Derivative-Calculator/README.md

 make
 ~~~
 ## Execution
 Right now the interface is not user-friendly, because i am a lazy ass.
-In order to compute a derivative, you need to write function in file "tree.txt".
+In order to compute a derivative, you need to write function in file "input.txt".
 ~~~
 ((0)ln((2)*(x)))
 ~~~